-In line with my advice to study advertising copy that works, I thought I’d share what many consider to be the most successful sales letter ever.
+In line with my advice to study headline writing and advertising copy that works, I thought I’d share what many consider to be the greatest sales letter of all time.

 Here’s how it starts: